Find out how we administer the regulation of services in accordance with various acts, regulations and frameworks.

 - occasional care services

-The Supplementary Provisions Act is being updated in 2018 to bring standards into line with those for services regulated under the National Law.
+The Supplementary Provisions Act was updated in 2018 to bring standards into line with those for services regulated under the National Law.